-The Margaret Street Pond has been utilised as a water quality treatment wetland and is managed specifically for this purpose by the Council.
+The Margaret Street Pond is classified as a permanent open water wetland (Appendix A).
+It has been utilised as a water quality treatment wetland and is managed specifically for this purpose by the Council.
 Zone 12 generally operates at a fixed water level provided there is sufficient inflow to meet evaporative losses.
 There are adjoining landowners on the eastern and western side of the zone, and management practices need to be in consideration of potential impacts on these landholders in terms of visual aesthetics, odour and pest plants and animals.
 Management of water levels at the pond also needs to consider both the optimum treatment of stormwater and the functioning of the wetland.